APLMOOC/APLMOOC/docs/course/ch7/part4.md

-# Execute and format
+# Error handling

 !!! abstract "This part will cover"

-    - Execute
-    - Format
+    - Dealing with nasty errors

 ---